D. H. Pennington

-On the 23rd of March 1955 he spoke on a forty five minute radio broadcast programme with Veronica Wedgwood and Hugh Trevor-Roper, about the causes of the English Civil War.
-There was a follow up programme broadcast four days later.
+On the 23 1955 he spoke on a forty five minute radio broadcast programme with Veronica Wedgwood and Hugh Trevor-Roper, about the causes of the English Civil War.
+There was a follow-up programme broadcast four days later.
 Winston Churchill also consulted Donald about the origins of the English Civil War.
 He was rewarded with signed copies of the first two volumes of Churchill's A History of the English-Speaking Peoples.

-In 1956 Donald was actively engaged in the work of the National Committee for the Abolition of Nuclear Weapons Tests.
-This was a precursor of the CND.
+In 1956 Donald was actively engaged in the work of the National Committee for the Abolition of Nuclear Weapons Tests which was a precursor of the CND.
 He became a founding member of the Campaign for Nuclear Disarmament (CND) and was involved with that organisation from the outset.
 Donald served as the north-west regional secretary, and a member of the national executive.

 His works include Europe in the Seventeenth Century, Members of the Long Parliament (with D. Bruton) and Puritans and Revolutionaries, Essays Presented to Christopher Hill (with Keith Thomas).